Application process to apply for a grant

 This document presents operational guidelines on the treatment of foreign currency denominated transactions and appropriate methodologies for the budgeting, recording, and management of exchange rate fluctuations.
 The guidance applies to Gavi CSO funding applications.
 This guidance applies to all applicants and grantees regardless of country of implementation.

-For potential applicants of a specific country call for proposals, an applicant webinar will run.
-During the session, a clear presentation of the process and eligibility will be given, alongside top tips.
-Notes will be shared from the session subsequently, alongside an FAQs document.
-Project, Programme and Financial Managers should consider attending these – both project design and finances will be covered in the session.
+For potential applicants of a specific country call for proposals, either an applicant webinar will be held and/or a recorded presentation made available for applicants to download from this page.
+Project, Programme and Financial Managers should consider attending the webinars or reviewing the recorded presentation as both project design and finances will be covered.

 Documents to upload online